 Admittedly, this part of the trail was a bit tedious.
 As Bart said, no wonder this is called “Long Gulch”, which was our final destination.
 The yellow willows went on forever.
 I must say, I was thankful to be hiking through the meadow in the fall and not the middle of summer.
 The temperature was glorious at 67, and the changing colors added variety to the valley.
 I only found myself getting impatient because I could see more magnificent aspens ahead, and I couldn’t wait to admire their beauty.

 And after the moose came the aspen groves of all colors.
-Some of the aspens were just losing their leaves which spotted the trail.
+Some of the aspens were just losing their leaves which dotted the trail.
 The rest gleamed in the afternoon sun.
-The valley met the forest at the head of the North Fork of Lost Creek where we passed through a gate into the forest at the highest altitude (10,929) of the day.
+The valley met the forest at the head of the North Fork of Lost Creek where we passed through a gate into the forest at the highest altitude (10,929ft) of the day.